dojo/docs/dojo/_base/kernel.rst

 dojo/_base/kernel
 =================

-:Authors: TODO Author
-:since: 1.?

 .. contents ::
     :depth: 2

 Introduction
 ============

-Generally not used directly, this defines version and deprecated().
+Generally not used directly, this defines a few basic methods and attributes, including "global".

 deprecated()